What is polio?

 If your symptoms get worse or you have new symptoms, let your healthcare provider

 know.
-Certain signs and symptoms should be reported immediately, such as:
+Certain signs and symptoms should be reported right away, such as:

 Key points about polio